theMoonlitWolf/timelapse_recorder/readme.md

 ### 1. **Install OS and Enable SSH**

-- **Install Raspberry Pi OS Lite** (no desktop) on the SD card.
+- **Install Raspberry Pi OS Lite** (no desktop) on the SD card (using the Raspberry Pi Imager: https://www.raspberrypi.com/software/).
-- **Enable SSH** for remote access:
+   - Select "Raspberry Pi OS Lite"
+   - When prompted, edit settings:
+      - Set hostname (default is `raspberrypi.local`).
+      - Create a user called `pi` and set password (there is no longer a default user).
-  - Place an empty file named `ssh` (no extension) in the `/boot` partition of the SD card before first boot.
+      - Enable SSH by checking the box under Services (or create an empty file named `ssh` in the boot partition after writing the image).
+   - Select the SD card and write the image.

 ### 2. **Configure for Low Power**

-Edit `/boot/config.txt` and add the following lines to disable HDMI, onboard LEDs, and other unused hardware:
+Edit `config.txt` in the `boot` partition of the SD card and edit (or add if not present) the following lines to disable HDMI, onboard LEDs, and other unused hardware:
+   You will need to remove the SD card and plug it back in.

 ```
 # Disable HDMI to save power